Intersection (geometry)

-In geometry, an intersection is a point, line, or curve common to two or more objects (such as lines, curves, planes, and surfaces).
-The simplest case in Euclidean geometry is the line–line intersection between two distinct lines, which either is one point or does not exist (if the lines are parallel).
+In geometry, an intersection between geometric objects (seen as sets of points) is a point, line, or curve common to two or more objects (such as lines, curves, planes, and surfaces).
+The simplest case in Euclidean geometry is the line–line intersection between two distinct lines, which either is one point (sometimes called a vertex) or does not exist (if the lines are parallel).
 Other types of geometric intersection include: